 Set-TransportServer <SERVERNAME> -MessageTrackingLogEnabled $false

-Message Tracking Log Max Age is age limit of message tracking log.
-Default age limit in exchange 2007 is 30 days.
-If you want to change this setting, shown below, use
+Message Tracking Log Max Age is the age limit of message tracking log.
+The default age limit in exchange 2007 is 30 days.
+If you want to change this setting, refer to the illustration below:

 Set-TransportServer <SERVERNAME> -MessageTrackingLogMaxAge DD: HH:MM:SS

 Message Tracking Log Directory Size specifies maximum message tracking log file size.
-It size exceeds that limit; oldest logs are deleted on new entries.
+If size exceeds that limit, the oldest logs are deleted which are replaced with new entries.
 Default size limit in exchange server 2007 is 250MB.
-Command to specify new settings is
+The command to specify new settings is:

 Set-TransportServer <SERVERNAME> -MessageTrackingLogMaxDirectorySize <Size with Unit>